damianham/amber_material_kit/README.md

   This behaviour is easily modifiable in src/assets/javascripts/app.js and also by adding paths to PUBLIC_PATHS in src/pipes/authenticate.cr and/or src/pipes/authenticateJWT.cr .

+To see what an application created with this recipe will look like visit the online [demo](https://ambermaterialkit.herokuapp.com/#/).
+This is just the starting point but the recipe includes enough building blocks to help create an awesome web application.

 Enjoy!

 ## Prerequisites